 Grieg Steward, a professor at the University of Hawaii’s Department of Oceanography adds, “The very warm surface waters in tropical areas (such as around Hawaii and the Bahamas) are so clear because of very low nutrient concentrations, which limits the amount of phytoplankton and zooplankton.”

 6. “Why are Hawaiian words and street names so long and full of vowels?”

-It’s because the Hawaiian alphabet has only 12 letters: The five vowels and seven other consonants: H, K, L, M, N, P and W. Every word in the Hawaiian language ends with a vowel.
+It’s because the Hawaiian alphabet has only 13 letters: Five vowels and seven other consonants: H, K, L, M, N, P and W plus the okina symbol, which is considered a consonant.
+Every word in the Hawaiian language ends with a vowel.
 You might think that sounds simpler than English, but what it means is that Hawaiian lends itself well to compound words.
 So, that long Hawaiian word on the street sign might be an entire phrase.
 Other streets are named after Hawaiian fauna (such as, Hawaii Island’s Niuhaohao, or “young coconut”), stars, natural phenomena (Ala Wai means “water path” or canal) or Hawaiian royalty.
 The bustling Kalakaua Avenue, Waikiki’s beachside thoroughfare, was named for King Kalakaua, and Liliuokalani Avenue is named for Queen Liliuokalani, the last of the Hawaiian monarchs.

 Interesting side note: It is an ordinance by the City and County of Honolulu that "street names selected shall consist of Hawaiian names, word or phrases and shall be selected with a view to the appropriateness of the name to historic, cultural, scenic and topographical features of the area.”